 - super: Core i9 / Ryzen 9

-Note: Below the entry-level, there are common Intel Celeron, AMD Athlon processors, etc. And at the extremes of their respective highest configurations, there are Intel’s X chipset processors and AMD’s thread tearers, etc.
+Note: Below the entry level, there are common Intel Celeron, AMD Athlon processors, etc. At the extremes of their respective highest configurations, there are Intel’s X chipset processors and AMD’s thread tearers, etc.

 Explaining the Numbering on Intel CPUs